rehierl/abstract-properties/17-x-hierarchies-3/0-0-readme.md

 length-based encodings in an attempt to recap the most important aspects of both encodings.

-Note that, from this point forward, the **pre-order** traversal will be assumed as the default traversal algorithm.
+Note that, from this point forward, and due to its order-preserving nature, the **pre-order** traversal will be assumed as the default traversal algorithm.
 Hence, this particular tree traversal will be mentioned explicitly only for clarification purposes.

-Note that the intent behind these restricitions is to simplify discussions by reducing the amount of variations one needs to keep in mind.
+Note that the overall intent is to simplify discussions by reducing the amount of variations one needs to keep in mind.